 If the lead is interested in these offers, your bot then moves to the bottom of the funnel to grab their contact details to transfer to your sales team.
 These bottom-of-the-funnel (BOFU) leads are followed up with, and your sales team can interact with them one-on-one if they aren’t responding.

 It’s important that you track this progress and see that the leads are taken care of.
 To make that easier, integrate your chatbot software to your project management tool.
 If you use Zendesk and Asana, connect your Zendesk to your Asana account so that each Zendesk ticket is automatically turned into a task in Asana that is assigned to a specific salesperson.
+Most Asana alternatives will also allow you to perform this task also.
+Also, make a comparison between Monday and Jira, for example, to find the best solution for your needs.
 This way, you can let your sales team know when their attention is needed.

 Chatbots are powerful tools that are now beginning to shake up marketing in the SaaS world.
 Use these tips to build a chat flow that suits your needs so that it will take over your grunt work, allowing you to spend time on converting those leads.
 And for experiencing a Best chatbot you can try Botsify Chatbot platform now.
 Botsify will help you out in solving many problems related to Saas Websites.